United Fresh Summary of Fruit and Vegetable Industry Advisory Committee Meetings

 Next, the committee discussed labor with a presentation from Jody McDaniel, Chief of Environmental, Economics and Demographics Branch of the USDA National Agricultural Statistics Service and Brian Pasternak, Director of Program Services at the US Department of Labor.
 The industry’s main concern was eloquently summarized by Bret Erickson, Senior Vice President of Business Affairs of J&D Produce that, “we can either import our food or we can import our labor”.
 This line emphasized the industry’s domestic labor shortage and their need for immigration reform.
 They specifically highlighted a desire for more robust survey information, adjustment of the 51% rule as many grower’s pack for others, and programs that identify preferred employers.
 The groups presentation concluded with a presentation from Bruce Lammers, an Administrator from the USDA Rural Development division on the Farm Labor Housing Direct Loans and Grants Program.

-The final working group on food safety presented at the end of the day with opening remarks from United Fresh’s Vice President of Food Safety and Technology, Dr. Jennifer McEntire, who discussed Agricultural Water Regulation.
+The final working group on food safety presented at the end of the day with opening remarks from United Fresh’s Vice President of Food Safety, Dr. Jennifer McEntire, who discussed Agricultural Water Regulation.
 Her presentation and the discussion included comments on the 2018 Produce Safety Alliance Water Summit, the California Leafy Greens Marketing Agreement becoming an unofficial “law of the land” for growers in the state, and the Harmonized Agriculture Water Working Group.
 The working group emphasized the need for further science-based water microbiologic testing standards, collaboration with the FDA and the CDC on issues of food safety, townhall style meetings, more elaborate testing for consumer safety that extend beyond E. coli detection and finally, an increase in further study of possible preventative measures.
 The day concluded with the Food Safety Working group and reconvened the next morning.

 Further information on the meeting is available on the Fruit and Vegetable Industry Advisory Committee page here as well as a full list of the committee members.
 The committee will take time to finalize their recommendations before presenting them to the Secretary and publishing them online.